 You can create sub-topics around your core offer and reverse engineer funnels around them.

-That means you would start with your core offer in mind, use that as inspiration for your introductory offer, then figure out what your lead magnet could be based off that, and from there round it out with a read magnet all about the overall topic.
+From there, figure out what your lead magnet could be based off that and round it out with a read magnet on the overall topic.

 For example, say you had a business that helped people with digestive issues and your core offer was a 8-week digestion and hormone detox program.